-The Dietary Guidelines provides a customizable framework for healthy eating that can be tailored and adapted to meet personal, cultural, and traditional preferences.
-People who work in federal agencies, public health, health care, education, and business all rely on the Dietary Guidelines when providing information on diet and health to the general public.
-This edition of the Dietary Guidelines includes:
+It provides a customizable framework for healthy eating that can be tailored and adapted to meet personal cultural, and traditional preferences.
+Those who work in federal agencies, public health, health care, education, and business all rely on the Dietary Guidelines when providing information on diet and health to the general public.

 - New recommendations for infants and toddlers

 - Expanded recommendations for people who are pregnant or breastfeeding